FrescoDev/facebook-communicative-service-scaffolding/README.md

 Response body:

     {
-        "description": "This skeletal applicaiton should serve as a template for developing http services", "version" : "v1",
+        "description": "This skeletal applicaiton should serve as a template for developing fb messenger application services", "version" : "v1",
         "status": "ok"
     }